 The transmission is controlled using a rotary electronic gear selector located on the instrument panel.
 The transmission gear range (PRND) is displayed both above the gear selector and in the instrument cluster.
 To select a gear range, simply rotate the gear selector.
-You must press the brake pedal to shift the transmission out of PARK, or to shift from NEUTRAL into DRIVE or REVERSE, when the vehicle is stopped or moving at low speeds (refer to "Brake/Transmission Shift Interlock System" in this section).
-To shift past multiple gear ranges at once (such as Park to Drive), simply rotate the gear selector to the appropriate detent.
+You must press the brake pedal to shift the transmission out of PARK (or NEUTRAL, when the vehicle is stopped or moving at low speeds).
+To shift past multiple gear ranges at once (such as PARK to DRIVE), simply rotate the gear selector to the appropriate detent.
 Select the DRIVE range for normal driving.